Prajusha2004/trading-bot/README.md

 ## Notes

-* This project uses Binance **Testnet**, so no real funds are involved.
+* This project uses the Binance **Testnet**, so no real funds are involved.
 * Order execution is simulated for safety and simplicity.
-* The focus is on API integration, system design, and data visualization.
+* The focus is on demonstrating system design, API usage, and data visualization.

 ---

 ## Future Improvements

 * Real order execution on testnet
-* Advanced strategies (moving averages, indicators)
+* Advanced trading strategies (moving averages, indicators)
-* Candlestick charts
+* Candlestick chart visualization
 * Performance metrics (PnL tracking)

 ---

 ## Conclusion

-This project demonstrates the integration of financial APIs, real-time data processing, and interactive dashboards to simulate a trading system.
+This project demonstrates how to build a simple trading system by combining financial APIs, real-time data processing, and interactive dashboards.

+It highlights practical skills in backend logic, API integration, and frontend visualization using Python.